douguyeda/tmlabs-slackbot/README.md

 ### Installing

-1. Please save the following as environment variables:
-    1. Google API Credentials - `GOOGLE_APPLICATION_CREDENTIALS` : `your value`
-    2. Slack API Bot User OAuth Access token - `SLACK_BOT_TOKEN` : `your value`
-2. Open a terminal and navigate to the root of the project
+1. Open a terminal, and navigate to the root of the project
-3. Type `pip install -r requirements.txt` to install dependencies
+2. Type `pip install -r requirements.txt` to install dependencies
+3. Change directory into /tmlabs-slackbot/
+4. Create a `config.py` file
+5. Copy the contents of `config.sample.py` into `config.py`
+6. Fill out each line with the required info
-4. To run the program, type `python main.py`
+7. To run the program, type `python main.py`

 ### Authors